lorenzo-massa/SmartTourism-Image-Recognition-Android/README.md

 You will find all the instuction you need just below.

-### Prerequisites

-Python library required:
-* imutils
-* tensorflow
-* opencv
-* pandas
-* gensim
-* progressbar
-* faiss-cpu (Anaconda required)
-* scikit-learn

 ## Monument guides creation
 Go to the `models\src\main\assets\guides` folder.
 Inside it there is the folder `Template Monument` which is to be used as a template, so without altering its structure.
-It is only possible to change the name of the folder with the name of the monument which, however, must be the same uilized in the dataset folder.</br>
+It is only possible to change the name of the folder with the name of the monument which, however, must be the same uilized in the dataset folder.
+Please do not remove the folder `Template Monument`.</br>
 Text, images, audios and videos can be shown using Mardkown.

 ### Markdown